 I just don’t know where and how to shelve this story: a parody, an allegory, a phantasmagoria or an anamorphism, you know this kind of image that becomes visible only if seen under a certain angle.
 But it traveled so much and so long between the Imperator and myself that I had time to forget both genre and intention, so please, – take it as it is.
-Underneath it comes a clip representative of the torments and the delights of an art lover through a pleasant combination of anamorphic distortions, visual illusion subtleties, a strong streak of black humor and (alas) some offensive religious hints!
-I hope that you don’t mind…https://on-death-row.com/wp-content/uploads/2019/07/Anamorphic-Illusion.mp4
+Underneath it comes a clip representative of the torments and the delights of an art lover through a pleasant combination of anamorphic distortions, visual illusion subtleties, a strong streak of black humor, and (alas) some offensive religious hints: https://on-death-row.com/wp-content/uploads/2019/07/Anamorphic-Illusion.mp4

 My son, a distinguished Apple corporation soldier, came for a vacation in fatherland or motherland, it depends of who speaks the speech, together with family.
 Despite his drift during the last years into other lanes and horizons his attaches to origins are still strong and often funny.
 They lead sometimes to an uncontrolled preparation of hummus with tahini that may accommodate a glorious team of construction workers.
 Do you know many people, exempt of little, partially inoffensive, manias?